JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

 ---
 layout: post
-title: Metropolis sampling
+title: Metropolis (MCMC) sampling
 ---

-Code examples to explain the intuition behind the Metropolis sampling (MCMC) algorithm.
+Personally, I had always found it difficult to wrap my brain around why the Metropolis sampling algorithm works.
+I think implementing something from scratch is a good way to gain an understanding for something.
+That's why I found coding examples to explain the intuition behind the Metropolis sampling (MCMC) algorithm to be so helpful.
+Thanks to [this post](http://twiecki.github.io/blog/2015/11/10/mcmc-sampling/) for more code and explanations.

 ### Metropolis Sampling

-Here are code examples to explain the intuition behind the Metropolis sampling algorithm.
+Here are code examples and my annotations to explain the intuition behind the Metropolis sampling algorithm.

 ```python